DanahMk/ITNE352-A15/README.md

 ## Additional Concepts
 ### Multithreading
 The server uses multithreading to handle multiple clients simultaneously.
 This allows the server to manage several connections at once without blocking.

+## Acknowledgments

+Special thanks to our professor Dr. Mohammed Almeer for providing guidance and resources for this project.
+Thanks to NewsAPI for providing the news data used in this project.